lttng/lttng-tools/CONTRIBUTING.md

 development and release candidate (RC) phases.
 The master branch is feature-frozen during RC phases: only bug fixes are accepted during this period.
 However, patches adding new functionality may still be submitted and reviewed during the RC.
-The upcoming features and release dates are posted in a monthly digest on the mailing list.